CumulusNetworks/docs/content/cumulus-netq-47/More-Documents/NetQ-CLI-Reference-Manual/config.md

 ## netq config show cli premises

-Displays the configuration of the NetQ CLI on a switch.
+Displays the configuration of the NetQ CLI across premises.

 ### Syntax